• Skip to main content

 There are many different ways you can ice or frost these sugar cookies.
 You can either go with a classic icing that’s thinner and lighter.
 If you wanted a thicker frosting, a classic buttercream will work perfectly.
 If you are wanting to use a flooding method for extensive decorating, I highly recommend using royal icing that has meringue powder.

-For the classic icing I used, simply whisk together the powdered sugar, milk, and extracts until smooth.
+For the classic icing: I used, simply whisk together the powdered sugar, milk, and extracts until smooth.
 If the icing seems to be too thick, add more milk.
 If it seems to be too thin, add more powdered sugar.

-Add food coloring gel if you want your icing to be colored.
+Colored icing: Add food coloring gel if you want your icing to be colored.

 RECIPE VARIATIONS